Hadokane/CI_PP2_HUG/README.md

 ---

-5. Does the players end card display?
+5. Does the player's end card display?
     - Does their score match their failures?
     - Does their username match?

 **Issue Discovered:** An issue for this was uncovered during user testing.
-The card displayed incorrectly on small-screened devices.
-This has been fixed and is discussed within the User Feedback section below.
+The card is displayed incorrectly on small-screened devices.
+This has been fixed and is discussed in the User Feedback section below.

-**Passes Testing:** On all instances of game completion the `failScore` displayed in the footer matched the `FAILURES:(score)` printed on the players card.
+**Passes Testing:** On all instances of game completion the `failScore` displayed in the footer matched the `FAILURES:(score)` printed on the player's card.
 The `username` also matched in each case of game completion.

 <details><summary>Fail Score Test</summary>
 <img src="assets/images/docs/tests/mt_failscore.png" alt="Fail Score Test #1"></details>